-I run Sentinel, a team that seeks to anticipate and respond to large-scale risks.
-You can read our weekly minutes here.
+I am an independent research and programmer working at my own consultancy, Shapley Maximizers ÖU.
 I like to spend my time acquiring deeper models of the world, and generally becoming more formidable.
 I'm also a fairly good forecaster: I started out on predicting on Good Judgment Open and CSET-Foretell, but now do most of my forecasting through Samotsvety, of which Scott Alexander writes:

 Enter Samotsvety Forecasts.
 This is a team of some of the best superforecasters in the world.
 They won the CSET-Foretell forecasting competition by an absolutely obscene margin, “around twice as good as the next-best team in terms of the relative Brier score”.
 If the point of forecasting tournaments is to figure out who you can trust, the science has spoken, and the answer is “these guys”.